SpectralVectors/TransMat/README.md

 Transmat then checks the output connections of the noise nodes, and replaces them with your newly baked textures!

 Now, click the __'Transfer Material!'__ button.
+This creates your material file - _eg 'GroupTest1_TM.py'_

 Then, in Unreal _(with the Python plug-in and Editor Scripting enabled)_ click __'File'__ > __'Execute Python Script'__.

-If this is your first time using the addon, navigate to the TransMat folder and select _'TransMat_SetupScript.py'_.
+__NOTE:__ If this is your first time using the addon, navigate to the TransMat folder, select _'TransMat_SetupScript.py'_ and click __'OK'__.

 This will setup the custom Mapping and ColorRamp nodes in Unreal.
-If you've already done this, then just go on to the next step.
+If you've already done this, then:

-Navigate to the python file that was just created, and click __'OK'__ - _eg 'yourmaterial_TM.py'_
+Navigate to the python file that was just created, and click __'OK'__ - _eg 'GroupTest1_TM.py'_

 Transmat will find and import all the image textures from your Blender material, and plug them into the right nodes!